-(1) (j) The Committee shall finance its reasonable and necessary expenses, including without limitation engaging any staff City employees or third-party contractors as necessary to ensure implementation of this Article, by charging Landlords an annual Rental Housing Fee as set forth herein, in amounts deemed reasonable by the Committee in accordance with applicable law.
-The Committee is also empowered to request and receive funding when and if necessary from any available source-, including the City but subject to City Council approval, for its reasonable and necessary expenses.
+(j) Financing.
+The Committee shall finance its reasonable and necessary expenses, including without limitation engaging any staff as necessary to ensure implementation of this Article, by charging Landlords an annual Rental Housing Fee as set forth herein, in amounts deemed reasonable by the Committee in accordance with applicable law.
+The Committee is also empowered to request and receive funding when and if necessary from any available source including the City for its reasonable and necessary expenses.

-(2) (1)Rental Housing Fee.
+(1) Rental Housing Fee.
 All Landlords shall pay a Rental Housing Fee on an annual basis.
 The first Committee convened after the effective date of this Article shall determine the amount of the Rental Housing Fee.
-The amount of the Rental

-Housing Fee may differ between Rental Units subject to the entirety of this Article and those that are Partially Exempt.
+The amount of the Rental Housing Fee may differ between Rental Units subject to the entirety of this Article and those that are Partially Exempt.
 The Committee may adjust the amount of the Rental Housing Fee at its discretion to ensure full funding of its reasonable and necessary expenses, in accordance with all applicable law.